analytics & research

 - Strategists.
 Analytics reveals areas of business where you can start making more money.

-What does a good digital analyst know?
+What does an excellent digital analyst know?

-Сompanies seek to hire professionals who can analyze huge volumes of data and draw conclusions.
+Сompanies seek to hire professionals who can analyze vast volumes of data and draw conclusions.
 Every year the data amount in the world is increased by approximately 33%.
 In 2016, the Internet totaled 4.66 billion pages (without taking the deep web into account).

 - to be able to work with Google Tag Manager;